How to Paint a Ceiling like a Pro Interior Painter in Toronto

-Good quality ceiling paints are made for ease of application, to avoid drips, and to limit streaks, give them a priority.
+Good quality ceiling paints are ease to apply, to avoid drips, and to limit streaks, give them a priority.

 Do you hesitate between acrylic paint and glycerol paint?
 The first one acrylic paint is easy to use but cannot be washed; the second is more resistant and washable but it is more difficult to apply and contains toxic solvents.

-Orient your choice according to your needs and know that acrylic paint is not used on a glycerol undercoat, or vice versa.
+Orient your choice according to your needs.
+Know that acrylic paint is not used on a glycerol undercoat, or vice versa.